yonatan46/alx-backend-javascript/0x00-ES6_basic/README.md

-this is a readme for the fist ex
+this is the main dir!